how it works

 When we experience ourselves talking to someone in a relaxed environment our attention shifts from our preoccupations, fantasies and conjectures to our experience of our self with the other person.

 As we shift focus to the world around us our problems are experienced in a wider perspective.
 We notice that we are not the only ones with problems.
-And there are solutions.
+And that there might be solutions.

-As overwhelming preoccupations fall away, our senses of touch, vision, taste and smell become clearer and more sensitive.
-We begin to notice things that were hiding from us right in front of our eyes.
+As overwhelming preoccupations fall away, our senses of touch, vision, taste and smell become clearer.
+We begin to notice things that were hiding right in front of us.
 We can begin living more in the present.

-Some Person Centered Therapies include physical activities like moving, touching, drawing or writing which anchor the deliberations of the session even more in the physical world.
+Some Person Centered therapies include activities like moving, drawing or writing which are more physical than talking and listening.

 feelings

-When we know our feelings we can see them coming and use them to work out what we want rather than let them drive us from below the level of awareness from where they pop up unexpectedly and catch us by surprise.
+When we become aware of our feelings we can use them to work out what we want rather than let them drive us from below the level of awareness or pop up unexpectedly, catch us by surprise and trip us up.

 a neutral environment